-2.3 Existing Local EV Strategies and Plans
+2.3 Existing Local and National EV Strategies and Plans

-Currently, the large cities in Ireland have commenced drafting their EV charging network strategies, with Dublin's local authorities having already published their strategy in 2022 and Limerick, Cork, and Galway all in the drafting stages.
+Currently, all local authorities have commenced drafting their EV charging network strategies, with Dublin's local authorities having already published their strategy in 2022.
 In addition to their strategy development, Limerick have begun piloting charging infrastructure at destination locations, which is detailed in the next section.

 The Dublin EV Charging Strategy covers the areas of all four local authority areas and was led by Fingal County Council.
 The strategy identified charging needs at destination, neighbourhood and en-route locations.
 The plan estimated the reliance on publicly available charging infrastructure at different location types and the current charging network's ability to meet current and anticipated charging needs.
 The plan also looked at how charging needs might conflict with or augment existing and proposed sustainable mobility projects, and how mobility hubs might be used to support multi-modal travel.
 This kind of planning approach to network expansion, where diverse people's needs are the basis of estimating charging quantity and pinpointing locations, ensures an equitable charging network.
-To support the implementation of this regionalised strategy, Fingal County Council has gone out to tender to set up a framework of charge point operators to supply, install and operate a network of destination charge points.
+To support the implementation of this regionalised strategy, Fingal County Council has set up a framework of charge point operators to supply, install and operate a network of destination charge points.
 The tender encourages private sector investment in the future operations and maintenance of the charge points by entering into concession arrangements with the suppliers.